GRE Suite: Geo-localization Inference via Fine-Tuned Vision-Language Models and Enhanced Reasoning Chains: More Experiments

 \subsection{Additional Main Results}

 We also conduct evaluations on the Google StreetView dataset(~\cref{tab:additional gsv}), where we observe similar performance trends.
 Additionally, we demonstrate the performance of our base model, Qwen-2.5VL series, on Im2GPS3k and GWS15k datasets(~\cref{tab:additional qwen2.5vl}).
 The results align with our conclusions from the main results, further validating the effectiveness of our proposed training strategy.
+We also have compared our model on the OSV-5M~\cite{10657636} in Table~\ref{tab:osv5m}, where our model emonstrates excellent performance.
+As \textit{Around the World} demonstrates excellent performance, we conduct study on MP16 dataset, and materials can be found in the repository.